-This document is the Fish Habitat Protection Protocol (FHPP), which together with the spatial tools is aimed at enabling OceanWatch Australia to work with regional NRM organisations, the seafood industry, and coastal communities to increase the resilience of aquatic ecosystems to the impacts of future bushfire events.
+This document is the Fish Habitat Protection Protocol against bushfires (FHPP), and it is aimed at helping OceanWatch Australia to work with regional NRM organisations, the seafood industry and coastal communities, to increase the resilience of aquatic ecosystems to the impacts of future bushfire events.

 The FHPP is part of the "Spatial Thinking - Mitigation of Bushfire Impacts on our Marine Environment" project, funded by the Australian Government's investment in bushfire recovery for wildlife and their habitats.
-The Spatial Thinking project focussed on six regions impacted by the 2019-20 bushfires: Kangaroo Island (South Australia), North Tasmania, East Gippsland (Victoria), the North and South Coasts of NSW, and Southeast Oueensland (Figure 2).
-The Fish Habitat Protection Protocol outlines the suggested decision-making process to be followed after a bushfire to mitigate losses of fish habitat assets and complements the spatial mapping tools also produced as part of the "Spatial Thinking" project.
+The Spatial Thinking project focussed on six regions impacted by the 2019-20 bushfires: Kangaroo Island (South Australia).
+North Tasmania.
+East Gippsland (Victoria), the North and South Coasts of NSW. and Southeast Oueensland (Figure 2).
+The FHPP outlines the suggested decisionmaking process to be followed after a bushfire to mitigate losses of fish habitat assets and complements spatial mapping tools, also produced as part of the Spatial Thinking project.